streamer45/libworkers/README.md

 # libworkers

-## A micro library for scheduling multithreaded tasks
+## A micro library for running multithreaded tasks

 ### Build